 The power capacity of the battery can range from 1 kWh to over 10 kWh.
 Usually, households go for the battery with 10 kWh of energy storage capacity, which is how much power the battery puts out when fully charged.

-Homeowners also typically chose to connect their batteries to their most important appliances like refrigerators, lights, a few power outlets to charge phones, and the Wi-Fi system.
+Homeowners also typically choose to connect their batteries to their most important appliances like refrigerators, lights, a few power outlets to charge phones, and the Wi-Fi system.
 A typical 10 kWh battery can last from ten to twelve hours in case of a total blackout.
 But it can also depend on what the battery is being used to power.
 For instance, a refrigerator can last up to 14 hours with a 10 kWh battery, a TV can go for 130 hours, and a single LED light bulb can last for one thousand hours.

 With a home energy storage battery, the amount of self-produced energy your home can consume significantly increases.
 This allows you to not be as reliant on a utility to power your home, protecting you from price spikes and supply fluctuations.
 It also reduces carbon emissions, which means home energy storage is not only cost-effective but environmentally friendly as well.